-Is COVID-19 infection covered by the Illinois Workers' Compensation Act?
+Is COVID-19 infection covered by Illinois's Workers' Compensation Act?

 One of the initial questions in workplace COVID-19 cases will be whether the plaintiff can bring a lawsuit against his employer in the first place.
-Illinois, like nearly all states, has established a workers' compensation system that compensates employees for "accidental injuries sustained ... arising out of and in the course of [his] employment."[1]

-In turn, workers' compensation preempts all common law and statutory claims against the employer aside from narrow exceptions.[2]
+Illinois, like nearly all states, has established a workers' compensation system that compensates employees for "accidental injuries sustained . . . arising out of and in the course of [his] employment" (820 ILCS 305/11).
+In turn, workers' compensation preempts all common law and statutory claims against the employer aside from narrow exceptions (820 ILCS 305/5(a), 305/11).
 Thus, if an employee suffers accidental injury arising out of and in the course of his employment, the Illinois Workers' Compensation Act is his exclusive remedy.